 A Financial agreement can be created at any point in a relationship, from before you start living together, after you’ve moved in together, or even after you’ve separated.

 The best time to create a cohabitation agreement is as soon as possible after you decide to live together or start living together.
 The earlier you sit down and make decisions about the future of your finances should the relationship breakdown, the quicker you can finalise the matter and put the whole topic out of your mind, concentrating instead on enjoying your relationship together.

 The cost of a cohabitation agreement depends on how you go about entering into the agreement.

 If you decide to engage a lawyer to create and advise you on the agreement, both you and your partner will need to hire separate lawyers to represent each of you.
 Based on estimates given by Australian law firms, an uncomplicated straightforward cohabitation agreement would cost each party between $3,000 and $5,000.
 Any unusual or complex circumstances, such as either party being involved in a company or trust, or owning assets overseas, could easily see the cost increase substantially.

 I know you are probably shocked at this point, but luckily, creating a cohabitation agreement doesn’t need to cost the earth.
 There is a better way.

-When you order a cohabitation agreement kit from RP Emery for just $97, you get everything you need to create a cohabitation agreement to suit your circumstances.
+When you order a cohabitation agreement kit from RP Emery, you get everything you need to create a cohabitation agreement to suit your circumstances.
 Your kit includes an easy-to-use agreement template and instruction manual, along with a variety of samples and examples, making it a simple and straightforward process to draft your own agreement.